xantilon/LorenzPerson/README.md

 * authentication is not defined -> no IdentityServer
 * authorization is not defined
 * SSL is not defined
+* async is not defined -> no async

 ## Akzeptanzkriterien